thegenemyers/DAZZ_DB/README.md

 6. DB2arrow [-v] [-w<int(80)>] <path:db>
 ```

-The set of .arrow files within the given DB are recreated from the DB exactly as they
+The set of .arrow files within the given A-DB are recreated from the DB exactly as they
 were input.
 That is, this is a perfect inversion, including the reconstitution of the
 proper .arrow headers.
 Because of this property, one can, if desired, delete the
 .arrow source files once they are in the DB as they can always be recreated from it.